cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/domain-validation-methods.md

 ## Update DCV method for an active certificate

 You cannot update the DCV method for an active certificate.
-To update the DCV method for a subdomain, wait until the DCV expires and then change the DCV method.
+To update the DCV method for a domain, wait until the DCV expires and then change the DCV method.

 --------